SAP-samples/abap-platform-basic-trial/503_BTP_ABAP-Cloud_RAP/1_ABAP-Cloud_RAP–Generate_Transactional_UI_Service.md

       <!-- ![table](./Images/ex01/p2c.png)-->
       ![](./Images/01_020_create_table.png)

-   4. Select a transport request, and click **Finish** to create the database table.
+   4. You don't have to select a transport request.
+Just click **Finish** to create the database table.

    5. Replace the default code with the code snippet provided below.